-We compared each of our access combinations (except LRU, not implemented) with S2Dedup; the results are shown in Figure 6.
+We compared each of our access combinations (except LRU, not implemented) with S2Dedup; the results are shown in Figure 5.

-In this experiment, we use a cache inside the enclave that supports 8196 entries and gradually increases the dataset size, composed only of write operations, which are those that make the enclave interact with the external frequency table.
-Another important aspect is that we tested the worst case where all writes consist of distinct chunks, which causes FH-Dedup to interact with the server's encrypted frequency table every time the cache is full and a new chunk is written.
+In this experiment, we use a cache inside the enclave that supports 8196 entries and gradually increase the dataset size, composed only of write operations, which are those that make the enclave interact with the external frequency table.
+Another important aspect is that we tested the worst case where all writes consist of distinct chunks, which causes our system to interact with the server's encrypted frequency table every time the cache is full and a new chunk is written.

-While the number of writes is up to $8196 (2^{13} \text{ in the figure})$, our solution behaves exactly like S2Dedup, i.e., information about chunks is written directly to the enclave cache.
+When the number of writes is up to 8196 (213 in the Figure 5), our solution behaves exactly like S2Dedup, i.e., information about chunks is written directly to the enclave cache.
 When the number of writes is greater than 8196, communication with the server is required since the cache no longer allows for the storage of more information.

-There are two factors in FH-Dedup that increase overhead.
-The first is the access policy, which can contribute to a larger number of OCALLs and memory allocation; the second one is the cache eviction policy, which can cause evictions from Access Manager to take a longer period of time.
+There are two factors in our system that increase overhead.
+The first is the access policy, which can contribute to a larger number of OCALLs and memory allocation; the second is the cache eviction policy, which can cause evictions from the Access Manager to take a longer period of time.